 Fees related to switching loans include:

 For most borrowers refinancing is a good idea.
-But it’s possible that switching loans just isn’t worth it.
+However, sometimes switching mortgages isn’t worth it.
 Here are a few cases where you’re probably better off sticking with your current loan:

-- You have a fixed rate home loan with a very high exit cost and the cost of fees could outweigh the benefits of changing until the fixed rate period is over.
+- You have a fixed-rate mortgage with a very high exit cost and the cost of fees could outweigh the benefits of changing until the fixed-rate period is over.
+Check with your current lender for a better idea of your break costs (it’s hard to calculate on your own).

-- You think you’ll probably sell your property in the near future and you won’t keep the loan long enough to make any decent savings.
+- You think you’ll probably sell your property in the near future and you won’t have the mortgage long enough to make any decent savings.

 - Your loan amount is small.
-In this case the savings you’ll get by switching might not be worth the interest you’ll pay.
+In this case, the savings you get by switching might not be worth the interest you pay.

-- You’ve been with a lender for quite some time, enjoy the service you receive and have other products with them (you might be better off asking your lender for a discount).
+- You’ve been with a lender for quite some time, enjoy the service you receive and have other products with them such as credit cards or a personal loan.
+You might be better off asking your lender for a discount.

-- Your property value has fallen or your LVR is still over 80%.
-This could see you pay lenders mortgage insurance again.
+- Your property value has fallen or your LVR is still over 80%, which could see you pay lenders mortgage insurance again.

 Read more on this topic